 Notwithstanding the foregoing, Brevet may charge different prices or rates, or provide a different level or quality of services, if such difference is reasonably related to the value provided to Brevet by your data.

-Brevet will disclose and deliver the required information free of charge within 45 days of receiving your verifiable request.
-The time period to provide the required information may be extended once by an additional 45 days when reasonable necessary and with prior notice.
-If you elect to withdraw your consent, or request that Brevet stop collecting, using, and/or retaining your personal data, Brevet may nevertheless be legally required to retain some or all of your personal data, notwithstanding your request.
+Brevet will disclose and deliver the required information free of charge within forty-five (45) days of receiving your verifiable request.
+The time period to provide the required information may be extended once by an additional forty-five (45) days when reasonable necessary and with prior notice.

 Under California law, if you are a resident of California, you are entitled once per year to request and obtain certain information regarding Brevet’s disclosure, if any, of your personal information to third parties for their direct marketing purposes during the immediately prior calendar year.
 To make such a request, please send an email to [email protected] with your full name, email address, and postal address in your message.
 In response to your request, Brevet will provide you with a notice describing the cost-free means to opt-out of our sharing your personal information with third parties with whom Brevet does not share the same brand name, if the third party will use it for their direct marketing purposes.